tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 the phonological competitors.
-Some mechanisms that may explain this developmental pattern include changes in lexical organization so that neighborhoods of phonologically similar words coactivate and changes in lexical representations so that partial information can more eagerly activate compatible words.[^connectionism]
+Some mechanisms that may explain this developmental pattern include changes in lexical organization so that neighborhoods of phonologically similar words coactivate and changes in lexical representation so that partial information can more eagerly activate compatible words.[^connectionism]

 [^connectionism]: I am not too committed to any particular mechanisms